OpenFLUID/openfluid/doc/contents/apdx_multicolumn-generators.md

 # Usage {#apdx_multicolumn-generators_usage}

+## Builder

-In OpenFLUID-Builder, the multicolumn CSV can be set with the same dialog than for other generators.
+In OpenFLUID-Builder, the multi-column CSV can be set with the same dialog than for other generators.
-It will use a chosen multicolumn csv file.
+It will use a chosen multi-column csv file.
 You can either use all the variables defined in the file or specify just a selection of them.
 The generator will produce all selected variables from the csv file.

 @image html extract-columns.png
-@image latex extract-columns.png "Multicolumn generator setup tab" width=11.5cm
+@image latex extract-columns.png "Multi-column generator setup tab" width=11.5cm

 In this example (taken from *Firespread example*), we are importing the file *multi_inject.csv* which defines 2 variables for all spatial units in the unit class *AU* : `AU#*gas.atm.V.windspeed` and